costs-to-expect/api/README.md

 Eventually, there will be a summary route for every API collection GET endpoint.
 Until that point, the summary routes that exists are detailed below.
-Some allow GET parameters to breakdown the data, one example being `v2/summary/resource-types/{resource_type_id}/items`.
+Some allow GET parameters to break down the data, one example being `v2/summary/resource-types/{resource_type_id}/items`.

 Review the OPTIONS request for each summary route to see the supported parameters, these should